RichieSams/thehalflingproject/precompiled_binaries/deferred_shading_demo/_README.txt

 Change log:

+02/08/2014
+Commit range 0ec53f2e2 to 5153485f5
+- Add the ability to toggle between forward shading and deferred shading
+- Fixed light animation bouncing
+- Added spot lights
+- Added the ability to change the number of lights in real time
+- Added the ability to toggle light animation

+02/03/2014
 Commit range efeecb242 to 0ec53f2e2
 - Add the ability to show spheres showing the location of each point light
 - Add the ability to show the gbuffers.
 (Broken into logical parts)